 Trying to explain why your employee’s checks are smaller than they expected can be complicated.
-Maybe you’re helping an employee understand their deductions?
+Maybe you’re helping an employee understand their withholdings and deductions?
 This information will help.

-These are the five most common types of payroll withholdings you and your employees will run into, as well as a few others to keep in mind.
+These are the six most common types of payroll withholdings and deductions that you and your employees will run into, along with a few others to keep in mind.

 1. Federal Income Tax